eric-silverman/pro-tools-plugin-sync/README.md

 The menu bar app watches the plug-ins folder, runs periodic scans, and updates its icon when a scan is in progress or updates are needed.
 Use the “Start at Login” menu item to auto-launch on sign-in.
-Use “Check for Updates…” in the menu to download the latest release.
+Use “Check for Updates…” in the menu to download the latest release, or enable “Install Updates Automatically” to auto-apply updates.

 ## Install LaunchAgent
 ```bash